boneknuckleskin/libforensics/docs/lib/source/time.rst

 .. moduleauthor:: Michael Murr <mmurr@codeforensics.net>

-.. class:: FILETIMEToUnixTime
+.. class:: FILETIMEToPOSIXTime

-	Converts a FILETIME timestamp to a Unix timestamp.
+	Converts a FILETIME timestamp to a POSIX (unix) timestamp.

-	.. classmethod:: from_int(filetime)
+	.. classmethod:: from_int(timestamp)

-		Converts a Microsoft Windows FILETIME timestamp to a Unix timestamp.
+		Converts a Microsoft Windows FILETIME timestamp to a POSIX timestamp.

-		:type filetime: ``int``
+		:type timestamp: ``int``
-		:param filetime: The FILETIME timestamp.
+		:param timestamp: The FILETIME timestamp.

 		:rtype: ``int``
-		:returns: The time as a Unix timestamp.
+		:returns: The time as a POSIX timestamp.

+.. class:: FILETIMEToUnixtime

+	An alias for :class:`FILETIMEToPOSIXTime`.

-.. class:: UnixTimeToFILETIME
+.. class:: POSIXTimeToFILETIME

-	Converts a Unix timestamp to a FILETIME timestamp.
+	Converts a POSIX timestamp to a FILETIME timestamp.

-	.. classmethod:: from_int(unix_time)
+	.. classmethod:: from_int(timestamp)

-		Converts a Unix timestamp to a Microsoft Windows FILETIME timestamp.
+		Converts a POSIX timestamp to a Microsoft Windows FILETIME timestamp.

-		:type unix_time: ``int``
+		:type timestamp: ``int``
-		:param unix_time: The Unix timestamp.
+		:param timestamp: The POSIX timestamp.

 		:rtype: ``int``
 		:returns: The time as a FILETIME timestamp.

+.. class:: UnixTimeToFILETIME

+	An alias for :class:`POSIXTimeToFILETIME`.

+.. class:: POSIXTimeTodatetime

+	Converts a POSIX (unix) timestamp to a ``datetime``.

+	.. classmethod:: from_int(timestamp)

+		Creates a ``datetime`` object from a POSIX (unix) timestamp.

+		:type timestamp: ``int``
+		:param timestamp: The timestamp as an integer.

+		:rtype: ``datetime``
+		:returns: The corresponding ``datetime`` object.

+.. class:: UnixTimeTodatetime

+	An alias for :class:`POSIXTimeTodatetime`.

 .. class:: FILETIMETodatetime